ilkerhalil/KVLite/README.md

         var volatileCacheSettings = new VolatileCacheSettings
         {
             CacheName = "My In-Memory Cache", // The backend.
-            StaticIntervalInDays = 10 // How many days static values will last.
+            StaticInterval = Duration.FromDays(10) // How long static values will last.
         };

         // Then the settings that we will use in new persistent caches. var persistentCacheSettings = new PersistentCacheSettings
         {
             CacheFile = "CustomCache.sqlite", // The SQLite DB used as the backend for the cache.
-            InsertionCountBeforeAutoClean = 10, // Number of inserts before a cache cleanup is issued.
+            ChancesOfAutoCleanup = 0.5, // Chance of an automatic a cache cleanup being issued.
-            MaxCacheSizeInMB = 64, // Max size in megabytes for the cache.
-            MaxJournalSizeInMB = 16, // Max size in megabytes for the SQLite journal log.
-            StaticIntervalInDays = 10 // How many days static values will last.
+            StaticInterval = Duration.FromDays(10) // How long static values will last.
         };

         // We create both a volatile and a persistent cache.